andytudhope/living-blue-book/source/surrender/deep_space.md

 ---
 id: deep_space
-title: DanDeep Spacece
+title: Deep Space
 ---

 # Deep Space

-How could this which gave birth to all the space between us be any thing other than emptiness?
+How could this which gave birth to all the space between be any thing other than emptiness?